 William A. Snyder is the founding partner of Snyder & Snyder, P.A., a boutique estate planning firm.
 He is a member of the Florida and Broward County Bar Associations and is board certified by the Florida Bar in Wills, Trusts, and Estates.
 Mr. Snyder received his LL.M. from the University of Miami School of Law (Estate Planning), his J.D. from University of Florida Law School, and his B.A. from Hobart and William Smith College.
 He is listed as in The Best Lawyers in America, and was named as one of the Top 100 Attorneys in the U.S. by Worth magazine in December 2005, December 2006, and December 2007.
 Also, Mr. Snyder is a former Chairman of the Board Certification Committee of The Florida Bar for Wills, Trusts and Estates, and is a Fellow in the American College of Trust and Estate Counsel (ACTEC).

 Bruce Stone is a shareholder with Goldman Felcoski & Stone P.A. in Coral Gables, Florida.
 His practice consists primarily of estate planning for both domestic and foreign clients.
 A significant portion of his practice involves disputed or complex problem situations in which he is retained to find creative planning solutions or to serve as expert witness, mediator or arbitrator.
 He received a B.A. from the University of Florida and was elected to Phi Beta Kappa.
 He received a J.D. from the Florida State University College of Law.
 He is a Past-Chair of the Florida Bar Real Property, Probate and Trust Law Section.
-He is a Fellow of the American College of Trust and Estate Counsel and has served on its Board of Regents and Executive Committee.
+He is president-elect of the American College of Trust and Estate Counsel.
 He is an Academician in the International Academy of Estate and Trust Law.
 He is a member of the Advisory Committee of the University of Miami Heckerling Institute on Estate Planning.
 He was the principal drafter of Florida's legislation authorizing dynasty trusts and allowing modification and reformation of irrevocable trusts.
 He has been extensively involved in the drafting of Florida legislation concerning elective share rights of surviving spouses, the administration of trusts, and homestead.

 Conrad Teitell is a principal in the Connecticut- and Florida-based law firm of Cummings & Lockwood, resident in the firm's Stamford office.
 He holds an LL.B. from Columbia University Law School and an LL.M. from New York University Law School.
 Mr. Teitell is a fellow of the American College of Trust and Estate Counsel and the recipient of the American Law Institute/American Bar Association's Harrison Tweed Award for Special Merit in Continuing Legal Education.
 Listed in The Best Lawyers in America, his "Philanthropy and Estate Planning" columns appear in Trusts & Estates and the New York Law Journal.
 He is the author of the fivevolume treatise, Philanthropy and Taxation and editor and publisher of Taxwise Giving, a monthly newsletter.